grumat/glossy-msp430/README.md

-# Black Magic Probe - MSP430 Edition
+# Glossy MSP430 - A Remote GDB Debugger for MSP430

 ## Primary Goal ##
 This project aims to create a tool similar to the [Black Magic Probe](https://github.com/blacksphere/blackmagic) seen on the ARM processor, but for the Texas Instruments MSP430 MCU line.